cyberhobo/ColumnFilterWidgets/readme.markdown

 Multiple selections can be made for a column, and other widgets adjust to reflect the results.

+Multiple values can be parsed from a single table cell using a delimiter (like a comma).

 Selections can be grouped with the source dropdown, or all together in a common layout element.

 Selections can be removed individually.